bright-spark/livekit-amanda/docs/BRAVE_SEARCH_QUALITY_LANGCHAIN_INTEGRATION_WIKI.md

 ## Configuration

-The integration can be configured through environment variables:
+The integration can be configured through environment variables.
+The following environment variables have been updated for the alpha release:

 | Variable | Description | Default |
 |----------|-------------|---------|